 One thing that Singaporeans cannot resist is the siren call of affordably priced delicious grub.
 AtSoi Thai Kitchen, this is exactly what you can expect.
 This hipster joint serves delectable Thai cuisine that’s prepared by a Thai chef, so you know you’re getting the real deal.

 It’s all your favourite Thai food in a convenient package.
-Take their Bento Set A ($12.50) that comes with a punchy Wing Bean Shrimp Salad, Stir-Fried Chicken with Cashew Nut, Thai Springrolls and Pineapple Rice.
-Truly, bang for your buck and satisfying lunch out of it.
+Take their Bento Set A ($12.50) that comes with a punchy Wing Bean Shrimp Salad, Stir-Fried Chicken with Cashew Nut, Thai Springrolls, and Pineapple Rice.
+Truly a bang for your buck, and promising a satisfying lunch out of it.

 6. Bangkok JAM

-Yes, a trip to Bangkok is all but a distant dream but perhaps Bangkok JAM will bring the vivacious city a little closer with their delicious wares.
+Yes, a trip to Bangkok is all but a distant dream now.
+But perhaps Bangkok JAM will bring the vivacious city a little closer with their delicious fare.

-Bangkok is always the most fun with friends, so that’s why you’ll have to order Mixed Grill Platter ($39.48) for your go-to travel buddies.
+Bangkok is always the most fun with friends, so that’s why you’ll have to order the Mixed Grill Platter ($40.55 for 2 – 3 pax) for your go-to travel buddies.

 Charred and smoky, this platter will hearken the boisterous and lively streets of Bangkok where your only care in the world is where the next tasty pit stop is.